Fall 2014 Course Descriptions

 From the standpoint of the various critical perspectives the course will examine selected readings, representative of the various materials that comprise the collection.
 Our purpose is twofold: 1) Methodologically our aim is (a) to familiarize students with the various materials which comprise the New Testament and (b) to cultivate more knowledgeable and sophisticated readers and discourse partners.
 2) Substantively our aim is to expand student understanding and engagement with the New Testament treatment of two crucial theological questions: (a) What does it mean to be human? (b) Who is God and how does God interact with creation, and to what end?

-Life and Teachings of Jesus: Synoptic Gospels
+RELI 124 Life & Teachings of Jesus: Synoptic Gospels (Dr. Bartholomew)

-Religion and Human Experience
+RELI 200 Religion and Human Experience (Dr. J. K. Downey)